-Bailey & Galyen, Your Divorce and Family Law Attorneys
+Bailey & Galyen, Your Texas Child Custody Attorneys

 Bailey & Galyen bring years of experience and success to the table, when it comes to cases of divorce and child custody.
 Our board certified lawyers have successfully helped our clients wade through the rough seas of legalese, both at trial and in negotiations outside of court.
 Our skilled attorneys use the best possible tools and strategies of the law to give them a successful outcome.
 Call us today to see how we can make your case a successful one too!

-Click here to contact a family law specialist.
+Click here to contact a Texas child custody attorney.

-The law offices of Bailey & Galyen provide skilled legal representation to indiviuals across the State of Texas including the Dallas-Fort Worth communities of Arlington, Bedford, Dallas, Fort Worth, Irving, Grand Prairie, Mesquite and other cities in Texas including Houston Clear Lake / NASA and McAllen, Texas.
+The law offices of Bailey & Galyen provide skilled legal representation to individuals across the State of Texas including the Dallas-Fort Worth communities of Arlington, Bedford, Dallas, Fort Worth, Grand Prairie, Mesquite and other cities in Texas including Houston Clear Lake / NASA.